6 Great Places to Go Fishing in the Smoky Mountains

 brook trout

-Herbert Holt Park is located inside of Gatlinburg, so it will be a short drive from our condos.
-This park is perfect to be bring your kids to, as it is a children’s only fishing spot.
-So if they are just starting out, it’s a great place to learn!
-Herbert Holt Park also has the only handicap-accessible fishing pier in Tennessee.
-Moreover, this easy-going trout fishing spot is great for children and handicapped visitors.
+Herbert Holt Park is located in Gatlinburg, so it will be a short drive from our condos.
+This park is perfect to bring your kids to, as it is a “children-only” fishing spot.
+So if your kids are just starting out, this is a great place for them to learn!
+Herbert Holt Park also has the only handicap-accessible fishing pier in Tennessee, making this easy-going trout fishing spot great for both children and handicapped visitors.

 2. Mynatt Park

-Mynatt Park is another “children-only” fishing spot in Gatlinburg.
+Mynatt Park is another “children-only” spot to go fishing in the Smoky Mountains.
 Here you can walk down along the stream and choose any spot you think will be perfect, or you can fish off of the bridge!
-You can easily park the car, get out, set up, and get right to fishing!
+At this Gatlinburg park, you can easily park the car, get out, set up, and get right to fishing!

 3. LeConte Creek